 Originally this is a popular street food of the eastern part of our country where they use egg and meat as stuffing in paratha.
 But this is a vegetarian version.
 Here we use paneer for stuffing.
 Also for this paratha, I have taken whole wheat flour which is healthier than refined flour.
 This paratha is super soft and yummy that melts in the mouth with a first bite only.

 Pav bhaji is another popular street food in Mumbai.
 I make this on weekends as we love the variation on holidays and weekends.
 Preparation takes little more time but it’s worth as the final output is delicious pav bhaji.

 This is excellent street food and makes a complete menu.

-Masala Pav is another popular street food of Mumbai.
+Masala Pav is another popular street food in Mumbai.
 This tastes similar to pav bhaji as ingredients are almost similar for these two items.
-Only difference is There is no veggies added to this masala pav.
+The only difference is there are no veggies added to this masala pav.
 Pav Bhaji masala is used to spice it up.

 In this Maggi masala, I add lots of vegetables to make it healthier.
 This is quick and of course, Maggi is one of our favorite dishes since childhood.
 Well, this comes under junk food that means not good for every day.
 But who eats this every day.
-Once in a while, we can make this veggie loaded Maggi masala for our breakfast.
-Let e tell you this is irresistible for all Maggi lovers.
+Once in a while, we can make this veggie-loaded Maggi masala for our breakfast.
+Let me tell you this is irresistible for all Maggi lovers.